nickrsan/spatial_resources/resources.md

 ### FOSS GIS

 ### Web GIS
+There are numerous web GIS platforms depending on your needs.
+They are typically either freemium (small free tier, with payment for more features), paid, or require you to host your own data.

+* ArcGIS Online
+* MapBox
+* Carto

+* Leaflet
+* OpenLayers
+* QGIS Leaflet plugin

 ### Other GIS Packages
 * Google Earth Engine (not the same as Google Earth).
 A platform for rapid, distributed storage, processing, and classification of imagery data.